rlb567/eviat-path-syntax/README.md

 Used in our MCP tools as a way for LLM to request rows/columns and subtables in a structured manner.
 More constrained than SQL, and has special nuances we require.
 Human readable, but fixed structure for LLM generation.

+The syntax and grammar documents were written by LLM under human design guidance.
+The primary audience of these documents is LLM

 ## Using

 Paste the spec into your favorite AI, and ask it to generate a parser in whatever language you want.